Last Updated on September 18, 2020 by Facundo

 In all honesty, I don’t like this at all…

-You can control the levels from your PC however, but this isn’t ideal it simply takes too much time.
+You can control the levels from your PC however, but this isn’t ideal since it simply takes too much time.

 When looking at the build quality I have to say that it’s quite good; not AS good as the Samson, but no complaints here.